ThibaudDauce/thibaud-dauce/posts/2016-03-05-welcome-2016-ipv6-https-http2.md

 image: /images/www.svg
 ---

 It's been a few weeks since a set a AAAA record for my domain name and allow IPv6 to visit my website.
 Same with SSL and Let's Encrypt.
-Today I switch from Apache 2 to Nginx and enable HTTP/2.0 on my server.
+Today I switched from Apache 2 to Nginx and enabled HTTP/2.0 on my server.

 <!--more-->